Upper Blepharoplasty Newport Beach, CA

-It can be frustrating to look in the mirror after a good night’s sleep and still look tired and older than you feel.
+It can be frustrating to look in the mirror after a good night’s sleep and still see an aged appearance.
 That’s where upper blepharoplasty or upper eyelid surgery comes in.
-This procedure can address the tired-looking eyes that often arise as we get older and helps patients restore a youthful, refreshed appearance.
-Board-certified plastic surgeon Dr. Goretti Ho Taghva performs upper blepharoplasty in Newport Beach, Orange County & nearby locations, for men and women who are bothered by their aging eyelids.
+This eyelid procedure addresses the tired-looking eyes that often arise due to facial aging and helps patients restore a youthful, refreshed appearance.

 Upper Blepharoplasty vs. Lower Blepharoplasty